cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 ## Design principles when building modules

-The following design princiles are of importance when building modules:
+The following design principles are of importance when building modules:

 <H5PComponent :contents="['/h5p/M2-modules-components-ac']"></H5PComponent>